Free Printable Multiplication Worksheets (for Grade 3 to 5)

 Multiplication using repeated addition

 Repeated addition is adding equal groups of numbers together multiple times.
 When it comes to solving multiplication equations using repeated addition, there are three ways that you can teach your students.
-Grade 3 and Grade 4 students will understand multiplication better if you use multiplication worksheet templates that focus on repeated addition to teaching them.
+Grade 3 and Grade 4 students will understand multiplication better if you use these worksheet templates that focus on repeated addition to teaching them.

 “Lots of” model